 It’s hard enough to deal with debt.
 But if you’re the primary breadwinner, imagine how much harder it’s going to be for your family to pay off debt without your income around.

-A 30-year, million-dollar term life insurance policy costs around $70 a month for a healthy 35-year-old man.
+A 30-year, $1 million term life insurance policy costs around $70 a month for a healthy 35-year-old man.
 For most people, that’s more than enough to cover your debt.
 Think about how much you pay each month for all of your debts combined.
 Seventy dollars is probably a fraction of it, and you may only need half of that, or a quarter, to make sure your family doesn’t inherit your debt.

 Contrary to first impressions, life insurance shouldn’t be put off until you pay off your debt; it’s even more important to have while you have that debt.

 Putting it off increases your rates